1-Felix/Karaoke/README.md

 ## How It Works

 - The app polls Spotify's API every 3 seconds to check what's currently playing
-- When a new song is detected, it fetches the lyrics from Genius API
+- When a new song is detected, it fetches synced lyrics from LRCLIB API
+- If synced lyrics are available, they're displayed with precise timing
-- Lyrics are automatically split into timed segments based on song duration
+- If only plain lyrics are available, they're distributed evenly across the song duration
 - Lyrics are displayed in sync with the song's playback position
 - The current line is highlighted in large yellow text
 - Previous lines fade out while upcoming lines appear in gray

 ## Lyrics Integration

-This application uses the **Genius API** to fetch lyrics for songs playing on Spotify.
-The lyrics are automatically synchronized with the playback timeline by evenly distributing them across the song's duration.
+This application uses the **LRCLIB API** to fetch lyrics for songs playing on Spotify.
+LRCLIB provides:

+- **Synced Lyrics**: Precise timing data in LRC format for accurate karaoke display
+- **Plain Lyrics**: Fallback for songs without timing data (automatically distributed across song duration)
+- **No API Key Required**: Free, open API with no authentication needed

-**Note:** If a song's lyrics aren't found on Genius, the app will display placeholder lyrics as a fallback.
+**Note:** If a song's lyrics aren't found on LRCLIB, the app will display placeholder lyrics as a fallback.

 ## Tech Stack